 - Pour out the duck fat from the pan leaving just a scant covering, then add in the balsamic vinegar and the cherries and bring heat to just warm.

 - When warmed slice the duck breast and get creative with the plating.

 - If you are not using pea shoots or blossoms you can add in some lambs lettuce or rocket.

-You can keep aside the duck fat and use it to roast potatoes at a later date, trust me...
-Best ever roast potatoes 😀
+Keep the duck fat and use it to roast potatoes at a later date, trust me...
+Best roast potatoes ever!

 Nutrition Information:Yield: 2 Serving Size: 1